robiot/xclicker/README.md

 ## Building

 After cloning the repository, you only have to run this one command.
-The executable will be placed in **./build/src/xclicker**.
+The executable will be placed in **./build/release/src/xclicker**.
 ```
-$ make
+$ make release
 ```

 ## Installing